-By Stephanie Girdlestone, Exclusively for Fire Mountain Gems and Beads®
+By Stephanie Girdlestone, Assistant Manager of Customer Service, Exclusively for Fire Mountain Gems and Beads®

 Want to make replicas of some of your unique stations or other items?
 Learn how to use molding compound to duplicate even fragile items.
 This is an excellent way to duplicate hard-to-find vintage buttons.

 Take equal amounts of part A and B of the compound and mix together.
 The ''purple'' color should completely mix with the ''white'' color, to form a lighter purple--when there is no striation or differentiation between the purple and white, you know the compound is thoroughly mixed.

 Roll the mixed compound into a ball and press into a pancake shape.
 Thickness should be level and even and of the correct amount to cushion the item you are molding.

 Press the item to be molded firmly and evenly into the compound; keep the item level.
 Allow the compound to cure.
 You can test to see if the compound is completely cured by pressing your fingernail into the edge; if it leaves a mark, its not cured.
 If no mark remains, compound is completely cured.

 Remove object.
 Your mold is complete.
 Molds can be used over as many times as you'd like.

 Press whatever molding medium you wish to use; Art Clay™ Silver, Kato Polyclay™, salt-yeast dough, etc. into the mold.
 Work according to the material--allow Art Clay Silver to dry thoroughly before removing from the mold; polymer clay can be removed immediately, etc.